inversion-api/inversion-engine/README.md

 ./gradlew demo1
 ```

-The demo API is now running at 'http://localhost:8080/northwind with REST collection endpoints for each DB entity.
+The demo API is now running at 'http://localhost:8080/northwind with REST collection endpoints for each DB resource.

 You can get started by exploring some of these urls:
  - GET http://localhost:8080/northwind/products